software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > ❌ Create a new blog.

 This user story doesn't describe the user role and the goal the user can accomplish with the feature described by the user story.
-Considering these aspects, the correct format for the user story is the following:
+Considering these aspects, the preferred format for the user story is the following:

 > ✅ As a content creator I want to create a new blog so that I can start writing blog posts for my readers.